sehHeiden/poll_election_bavaria_2023/readme.md

 [Mastodon](https://blog.joinmastodon.org/2023/10/annual-report-2022/) is a micro blogging service, that is federated by the [ActivityPub](https://en.wikipedia.org/wiki/ActivityPub) protocol and part of the fediverse.
 Depending on the source Mastodon 8.4 M users world wide ([fedidb](https://fedidb.org/)),  or 14.4 M users (@mastodonusercount@mastodon.social) both on Oct.
 10th 2023.
+A study by the national German TV stations [ARD and ZDF](https://www.ard-zdf-onlinestudie.de/files/2023/MP_26_2023_Onlinestudie_2023_Social_Media.pdf) shows, that about two percent of all Germans are weekly recurring Mastodon users.
+Two percvent of both men and women.
+This means about 1.7 mil weekly recurring users from Germany.
+Mastodon reaches up to three percent for those aged 14 to 49.
 Because many services (and their instances) are able to federate with each other, it is possible to read posts from other services as Misskey, Lemmy, Pixelfed and so on.
 Even some Wordpress-Blogs can be read.

 Mastodon instances are often centered around a topic or a region.